-The Environmental Protection Agency (EPA) has announced new funding for environmental and climate research in Ireland, with funding of €14.5 million awarded for 25 new research projects.
+The Environmental Protection Agency (EPA) has announced additional funding for 11 new environmental and climate research projects in Ireland, brining the total funding of new research in 2025 to €21.4m across 36 research projects.
 These innovative, policy-relevant projects will address key knowledge gaps and support the development of vital research capacity in strategically important areas.

 * Co-funding provided by Met Éireann